 4. Account for interoperability to automate large-scale systems

 With larger organizations and big e-commerce sites, interoperability can get more complex.
-For instance, you may want to be able to connect your activity log with other security systems you have in place, such as a WordPress intrusion detection system (IDS), or to trigger malware and security scans when there are file changes reported in the WordPress activity logs.
+For instance, you may want to be able to connect your activity log plugin with other security systems you have in place, such as a WordPress intrusion detection system (IDS), or to trigger malware and security scans when there are file changes reported in the WordPress activity logs.

 The possibilities are nearly endless, but it depends on the platforms you’re using and the type of site you run.
 A quick and easy way to determine if your activity logs solution can be used for third party integrations are event IDs:

 By assigning unique identifiers to the different changes on your WordPress site in the logs, the solution can provide the information needed to automate tasks performed by other platforms.
 Without such unique IDs it is almost impossible to configure and automatically trigger a process in a third party system.
+For more information about this refer to the documentation about events and event IDs in the WordPress activity log.

 5. Check how configurable the plugin is